Public Service Loan Forgiveness

 - Some or all of these payments may have been made under a graduated, extended or standard consolidation repayment plan

-- The last 12 months of payments, as well as the last payment made, must have been at least as much as you would have paid under and income driven repayment plan.
-FedLoan servicing will make that determination for you.
+- The payment you made 12 months prior to applying for the TEPSLF, as well as the last payment made, must have been at least as much as you would have paid under an income driven repayment plan.
+See details below.

 - Apply for PSLF per the process outlined above